What does a Special Events Driver do?

 Responsibilities:

-- Ensure the safe and timely arrival of all personnel and equipment to event locations.
+- Ensure timely arrival and departure from event venues.

 Qualifications

-- Valid commercial driver’s license (CDL) with the appropriate endorsements for vehicle type.
+- Valid commercial driver's license (CDL) with appropriate endorsements.

-- Excellent knowledge of traffic laws, road safety, and navigation.
+- Excellent knowledge of traffic laws and regulations.

 - Ability to work under pressure and meet tight deadlines.